patelheet30/patelheet30/README.md

 Hi, I'm Heet Patel.
 I'm currently a data science student at Nottingham Trent.
 I enjoy messing around with everything.
-I am currently making SpotiStats which is a spotify data viewing program built with flask.
+I am currently making SpotifyStats which is a Spotify data viewing program built with flask.

 <!---
 patelheet30/patelheet30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.